-I am a strong supporter of extra credits!
+I am a strong supporter of EXTRA CREDIT!
 I believe that in order to learn about other cultures/groups, participation and observation in cultural functions outside of the classroom is necessary.
 This may come in the form of attending public presentations, performances, exhibits, events, or watching videos, TV shows, as well as reading articles/books, text book chapter reviews.

 It just needs to pertain to a minority group (or member(s) of) in the United States.
-[Hint hint - you have ALL been a member of one or multiple minority groups and maybe still are.
-Thus, you can use your life for extra credit as well!]